 Over the past few decades, the Hispanic radio landscape has evolved significantly.
 No longer a regional specialty, Hispanic radio formats have cropped up nationally as general-market radio companies are recognizing the value of Hispanic programming, and of serving Spanish-language radio in all formats, for all demographics.

 Census Info Underscores Vital Need for Satisfactory Spanish-Language Programming

 Between 2000 and 2010, the U.S. Hispanic population grew by 43 percent -- more than four times the growth for the population overall.

-"This census will turn the tide for Hispanic radio," said B. Eric Rhoads, publisher of Radio Ink.
+"This census will turn the tide for Hispanic radio," said B. Eric Rhoads, chairman of Radio Ink parent Streamline Publishing.
 "Because of the growth of the Latino population, its importance as a marketing segment will impact all advertisers in America and all radio groups."

 Eight states (California, Texas, Florida, New York, Illinois, Arizona, New Jersey, and Colorado) have populations of over 1 million Hispanics each, and account for almost 38 million Hispanics in total.

 34.3 percent of Hispanics are 18 years old or younger, and the median age is just under 28.

 Hispanic media will continue to grow as an important outlet for, and servant to, a community that's young, vibrant, and nationwide.
 To connect with Hispanic listeners is to connect with the listeners of tomorrow.